MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 1. Initialize the VHD by right-clicking on the disk and selecting **Initialize Disk**.
 1. Create a volume by right-clicking on the unallocated space and selecting **New Simple Volume...**.
 1. Follow the wizard to create a new volume, letting *FAT32* as the file system for WinPE.
-1. Repeat the steps for the VHD where you will store the WIM file, letting *NTFS* as the file system.
+1. Repeat the steps for the VHD where you store the WIM file, letting *NTFS* as the file system.
 1. You can now access the VHD from File Explorer as if it were a regular drive.

 Add WinPE files to the VHD: